Holiday inspiration currently loading...

 Day Three – Across the Sound of Barra to Eriskay and Onwards to North Uist

 Your driver-guide will meet you at your hotel this morning, and transfer you the short distance to Ardmhor for your ferry to Eriskay.
-Here, the local bus service meets the ferry, travelling on the superb waterside roads and causeways to Benbecula Airport, where you change services for the final leg north through the Outer Hebrides to Lochmaddy.
+Here, you will meet another local driver to continue your Hebridean journey, travelling on the superb waterside roads and causeways over to South Uist, then Benbecula then the final leg north through the Outer Hebrides to Lochmaddy.

 Your Accommodation on North Uist

-You will stay in a personally run guesthouse in a peaceful spot at the edge of the village of Lochmaddy, within easy walking distance of the village centre with options for evening dining.
+You will stay in a local hotel, within easy walking distance of the village centre with options for evening dining.
 Lochmaddy itself boasts several unusual attractions including a camera obscura and the impressive Taigh Chearsabhagh arts centre and museum.

 Day Four – Exploring the Uists